joebelmonte/back_end_geo_bee/README.md

 ### Technologies Used

-My backend is built using the Rails API and a postgresql database.
+My backend is built using the Rails API template and a postgresql database.
 I chose this approach because I had success with these technologies during project 2 and I was confident that they would fulfill my requirements here.